Blueprint

 An icon with a yellow bench

-Minnesota's Blueprint work will also seek to leverage the latest research and tools from the National Center to Reframe Aging, the trusted source for proven communication strategies and tools to effectively frame aging issues.
-To learn more, the Age-Friendly Minnesota Council has helped to bring national experts to Minnesota to help leaders from across the state engage in virtual and in-person training opportunities.
+We will also leverage the latest research and tools from the National Center to Reframe Aging, the trusted source for proven communication strategies and tools to effectively frame aging issues.
+To learn more, the Age-Friendly Minnesota Council is bringing national experts to Minnesota to help leaders from across the state engage in virtual and in-person trainings.

 Share by: